-In May 2014, Chernor will be honored by the Women’s Refugee Commission in New York as a recipient of the “Voices of Courage” award, which honors former refugees who have made significant impacts in their communities and served as examples of perseverance, strength, and hope.
+In May 2014, Chernor was honored by the Women’s Refugee Commission in New York as a recipient of the “Voices of Courage” award, which honors former refugees who have made significant impacts in their communities and served as examples of perseverance, strength, and hope.

 At the Nike Foundation